azagniotov/stubby4j/README.md

    Please see the following [code of the HttpClientUtils in functional tests](https://github.com/azagniotov/stubby4j/blob/3319577b486ac691bd66841f100e0cfeb5dc3956/src/functional-test/java/io/github/azagniotov/stubby4j/HttpClientUtils.java#L80-L107) for the `openssl`, `keytool` commands & Java code examples.

-   If you use a non-Java web client, you can use an already downloaded (via the `openssl s_client` command) stubby4j self-signed certificate in [PEM](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.pem) format to load into your web client trust store.
+   If you use a non-Java web client, you can use an already downloaded (via the `openssl s_client` command) stubby4j self-signed certificate in [PEM](https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.pem) format to load into your web client trust store.

-   If your web client is a Java-based app, then you can load the aforementioned PEM certificate which was already converted in to two [JKS](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks) and [PKCS12](src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.pkcs12) formats.
+   If your web client is a Java-based app, then you can load the aforementioned PEM certificate which was already converted in to two [JKS](https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks) and [PKCS12](https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.pkcs12) formats.
 You can use `JKS` or `PKCS12` certificate to load into your Java web client trust store.

+   Alternatively, you can check all the certificates on the GitHub [https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl](https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl)

    #### Server hostname verification by the client

    During an SSL handshake, hostname verification establishes that the hostname in the URL matches the hostname in the server's identification; this verification is necessary to prevent man-in-the-middle attacks.

-   If __(1)__ you imported `stubby4j` self-signed certificate into your web client trust store as per above and __(2)__ `stubby4j` app is running on [one of the following IPs or a localhost](src/main/resources/ssl/stubby4j.self.signed.v3.conf#L45-L81), then your web client will be able to successfully verify URL hostname of the request against the imported `stubby4j` certificate's SAN (subject alternative names) list.
+   If __(1)__ you imported `stubby4j` self-signed certificate into your web client trust store as per above and __(2)__ `stubby4j` app is running on [one of the following IPs or a localhost](https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl/stubby4j.self.signed.v3.conf#L45-L81) (alternatively, you can check the SSL conf on the GitHub [https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl](https://github.com/azagniotov/stubby4j/tree/master/src/main/resources/ssl)), then your web client will be able to successfully verify URL hostname of the request against the imported `stubby4j` certificate's SAN (subject alternative names) list.

    If you are running the `stubby4j` app on some other hostname/IP, then the hostname verification by your client will fail because the imported `stubby4j` self-signed certificate does not contain that hostname/IP.
 There are a number of options available for web clients to workaround the the hostname verification: